2017 Coca-Cola Firecracker 250

 The 2017 Coca-Cola Firecracker 250 was the 15th stock car race of the 2017 NASCAR Xfinity Series season and the 16th iteration of the event.
 The race was held on Saturday, June 30, 2017, Daytona Beach, Florida, at Daytona International Speedway, a 2.5 miles (4.08 km) permanent triangular-shaped superspeedway.
 Due to inclement weather, the remainder of the race was held on July 1.
 The race was extended from 100 laps to 104 laps, due to a NASCAR overtime finish.
 At race's end, William Byron, driving for JR Motorsports, scored his second win in a row after leading the race when the caution came out with two to go.
 It was Byron's second career win in the xfinity series.
 He would also become the youngest winner in Daytona history, being only 19-years old.
 To fill out the podium, Elliott Sadler of JR Motorsports and Dakoda Armstrong of JGL Racing would finish second and third, respectively.

-Background

-The layout of Daytona International Speedway, the venue where the race was held.

-The race was held at Daytona International Speedway, which is a race track in Daytona Beach, Florida, United States.
-Since opening in 1959, it has been the home of the Daytona 500, the most prestigious race in NASCAR as well as its season opening event.
-In addition to NASCAR, the track also hosts races of ARCA, AMA Superbike, IMSA, SCCA, and Motocross.
-The track features multiple layouts including the primary 2.500 mi high-speed tri-oval, a 3.560 mi sports car course, a 2.950 mi motorcycle course, and a 1320 ft karting and motorcycle flat-track.
-The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.
-The speedway is operated by NASCAR pursuant to a lease with the City of Daytona Beach on the property that runs until 2054.